octohooks/octohooks-clients/dotnet/Octohooks.Example/README.md

 [Route("{code}/redemption")]
 public async Task<IActionResult> Post(string code)
 {
-    // This is your application ID or the user-defined ID of the application
+    // This is your application ID or the user-defined ID of your application
     // It's recommended that you create an application for each of your users and obtain the application ID from
     // their Auth Token, JWT or headers. var applicationId = "my-application";